- Introduction to MBA Eligibility

 MBA Eligibility for Different Specializations

 MBA eligibility criteria are generally consistent across specializations, but some variations may exist depending on the focus and nature of the program.
 Regardless of the specialization, be it Finance, Marketing, Human Resources, Operations, Information Technology, or International Business, candidates are typically required to hold a bachelor’s degree from a recognized university with a minimum aggregate score, usually around 50% for the general category and slightly lower for reserved categories.
 Entrance exams such as the CAT, XAT, GMAT, or other state- or university-specific tests are commonly required across all specializations.
+For those interested in the HR stream, understanding What is Human Resource Management is crucial, as it involves managing employee relations, recruitment, training, performance, and organizational development.
 However, certain specializations may prefer candidates with relevant academic backgrounds or work experience.
 For example, an MBA in Finance might favor applicants with a background in commerce, accounting, or economics, while an MBA in IT or Business Analytics may be more suited to candidates with a degree in engineering, mathematics, or computer science.
 Additionally, work experience is not mandatory for most full-time MBA programs, but it can be a plus, especially for specializations like Executive MBA or MBA in Strategy and Leadership.
 Proficiency in English, strong communication skills, and a well-rounded profile are valued across all streams.
 Ultimately, while the core eligibility remains similar, specific interests or prior knowledge can enhance a candidate’s fit for certain MBA specializations.

 Age Limit and Relaxations (If Any)